bkuhn/talks/SCALE-2014/npo-acct.markdown

 + But this is no good for NPOs.

+# NPO as YA Vertical Market

++ Fiscal sponsorship is specialized.

++ Conservancy's auditor call this the Z axis of accounting:
+       + NPOs care where money came from (example next).
+       + Fiscal sponsors have to earmark funds under temporary restrictions.

++ Even fiscal sponsors outside of software *have developers on staff* to do custom accounting.
+       + e.g., Fractured Atlas.

++ So many reports no one but a non-profit needs.

 # More Info / Talk License

 + URLs / Social Networking / Email: